Visiting Fellowships 2023-2024: Further Particulars

 Visiting Fellows are expected to be normally resident in Oxford during term.
 The period of the Visiting Fellowship extends for an additional two weeks either side of each term.
-Accommodation for Fellows who are elected for the Michaelmas Term should be available from 15 September, and for Visiting Fellows with school-age children it is usually possible to arrange an earlier arrival or later departure date in order to harmonise with school terms.
+Residential accommodation in Oxford and office space in College for Fellows who are elected for the Michaelmas Term should be available from 24 September.
+For Visiting Fellows with school-age children it is usually possible to arrange an earlier arrival in and later departure from their residential accommodation (but not office space in College) in order to harmonise with school terms.
 Visiting Fellows who are elected for more than one term may also be in residence during the vacation(s) between those terms.

 The College receives many strong applications for Visiting Fellowships.
-Profiles of the successful candidates this year may be viewed here: https://www.asc.ox.ac.uk/people/5/0/25.
-Applications are particularly welcome from women and black and minority ethnic candidates, who are under-represented in the academic community in Oxford.
-In the last decade, we have had many Visiting Fellows from around the world and we welcome international applicants.
+Profiles of the successful candidates this year may be viewed here.
+The College is committed to promoting diversity, and particularly encourages applications from women, black and minority ethnic candidates, and others with a protected characteristic who are currently under-represented in the academic community at Oxford.
+In the last decades, we have had many Visiting Fellows from around the world and we welcome international applicants.

 The College usually aims to accommodate nine or ten Visiting Fellows in each term.